MIDL Insight Meditation

 1: Learn how to breathe with your diaphragm.

 • Gently raise your palms away from your body by slowly extending the lower part of your abdomen upwards.
+Then, lower your palms by slowly lowering your abdomen.

 2: Gently slow down your breathing rate.